Info-Icon Flood Impact Alert

 Reservoir Description

-H-4 is a 696-acre reservoir on the Guadalupe River in Gonzales County and is controlled by the Guadalupe-Blanco River Authority (GBRA).
-The reservoir was impounded in 1931 to provide water for hydroelectric generation and recreation.
+H-4 Reservoir (696-acre) was located on the Guadalupe River in Gonzales County and was constructed in 1931 to provide water for hydroelectric generation and recreation.
 The substrate was primarily silt, sand, clay with some gravel and rock.
-Angler and public boat access are limited to one pay-to-use boat ramp and there are no handicap-specific facilities.
-Primary habitat is composed of boat docks and piers, timber, native floating-leaved and submersed vegetation, hydrilla, and water hyacinth.
+Angler and public boat access were limited to one pay-to-use boat ramp and there were no handicap-specific facilities.
+Primary habitat was composed of boat docks and piers, timber, native floating-leaved and submersed vegetation, hydrilla, and water hyacinth.

 Management History

-Important sport fish species include Channel Catfish, Largemouth Bass, and crappie.
+Important sport fish species included Channel Catfish, Largemouth Bass, and crappie.
 Anglers have reported catching White Bass, Palmetto Bass, and Striped Bass from this reservoir, but these species have not been collected in any survey.
 Blue Catfish were stocked historically, but relative abundance remains low.
-The 2016 management plan focused on utilizing additional fishing gear methods to better assess declines in sport fish populations and continuing to assist GBRA with nuisance vegetation control.
+The 2020 management plan focused on monitoring the expansion of hydrilla and anticipation of dewatering by Guadalupe-Blanco River Authority (GBRA) due to recent dam failures of Lake Dunlap (2019) and Lake Wood (2016).

 Fish Community